-Only eight storms have dropped more than 20 inches of snow on Boston since 1935, according to the National Weather Service in Taunton.
+Now nine storms have dropped more than 20 inches of snow on Boston since 1935, according to the National Weather Service in Taunton.
 The all-time record is the 27.5 inches that fell Feb.
 17-18, 2003.
-The Blizzard of ‘78 is second, with 27.1 inches.
+The Blizzard of ’78 is second, with 27.1 inches.
+Totals are based on snow measurements at Logan Airport.

 1. 27.5 inches